 In Matthew 10:5-6 Jesus instructed his disciples saying, "Do not go in the way of the Gentiles, and do not enter any city of the Samaritans; but rather go to the lost sheep of the house of Israel."

 Jesus was sent only to those of the house of Israel.
-This fact should be the basis for interpreting the primary focus of his words not only in the gospels but judiciously to the rest of scriptures as well.
+This fact should be the basis for interpreting the primary focus of his words in the gospels and judiciously in the rest of the scriptures.

 The one we refer to as the Abrahamic Covenant (Contract), also called the covenant of circumcision,1 begins with Abram: